emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Use catalogs of Code Smells.
 There is a few of most frequently used catalogs:

-- Chapter 17: «Smells and Heuristics» of the book «Clean Code: A Handbook of Agile Software Craftsmanship» [#fnccode]_ Robert C. Martin
+- Chapter 17: "Smells and Heuristics" of the book "Clean Code: A Handbook of Agile Software Craftsmanship" [#fnccode]_ Robert C. Martin
-- Chapter 3. «Bad Smells in Code» of the book «Refactoring: Improving the Design of Existing Code» [#fnrefactoring]_ by Martin Fowler
+- Chapter 3.
+"Bad Smells in Code" of the book "Refactoring: Improving the Design of Existing Code" [#fnrefactoring]_ by Martin Fowler
 - `Code Smell`_
-- «Refactoring To Patterns» [#fnrtp]_
+- "Refactoring To Patterns" [#fnrtp]_

 Use Designing Through Refactoring
 ---------------------------------

-More info on approach of "Designing Through Refactoring" you can find in the chapter «Refactoring and Design» of the book "Refactoring: Improving the Design of Existing Code" [#fnrefactoring]_ by Martin Fowler and in the chapter "Chapter 17.
+More info on approach of "Designing Through Refactoring" you can find in the chapter "Refactoring and Design" of the book "Refactoring: Improving the Design of Existing Code" [#fnrefactoring]_ by Martin Fowler and in the chapter "Chapter 17.
 Design Strategy" of the book "Extreme programming" [#fnxp]_ by Kent Beck.
 This approach is unbelievable effective when you use Type Hinting declaration (more info `here <https://github.com/python-rope/rope/blob/master/docs/overview.rst#type-hinting>`__, `here <http://jedi.readthedocs.io/en/latest/docs/features.html#type-hinting>`__ and `here <https://www.jetbrains.com/help/pycharm/type-hinting-in-pycharm.html>`__) with a tool for automated refactoring (`rope <https://github.com/python-rope/rope>`_, `refactoring tool of PyCharm <https://www.jetbrains.com/help/pycharm/refactoring-source-code.html>`_).